Dancing Eyes

 Created by Masateru Umeda, the designer for Namco's The Outfoxies, Dancing Eyes has gained notoriety for its sexual nature and comical design.
 Its characters were animated using motion capture, many of whom were voiced by well-known figures in the anime industry.
 Namco executives were skeptical of the game during production, as it broke away from the company's traditional family-friendly model.
 The game was openly disliked by publications in its initial release, who viewed it as "inappropriate" for arcades.
-Retrospectively, it has been praised for its quirky characters and fun gameplay, often being compared to games such as Qix or Gals Panic.
+Retrospectively, it has been praised for its quirky characters and fun gameplay, often being compared to the aforementioned Qix or the similarly suggestive Gals Panic.
 A remake was announced for the PlayStation 3 under the Namco Generations series, but was cancelled.

 Gameplay

 Dancing Eyes is a 3D puzzle game, with gameplay often compared to Qix (1981).
 The player controls a monkey named Urusu-San, who must complete each level by eliminating all tiles off the grid of a 3D object.
 In most cases, the level involves the player destroying the clothing off of women, though some other levels revolve around destroying UFOs, cardboard boxes, and a cobra around a trapped body builder.
 Enemies will appear and give direct chase to the player, which must be avoided or will cost the player a life.
 There are also power-ups that appear that give Urusu-San different abilities, such as a speed boost or the ability to increase in size.
 Completing a level allows the player to briefly round whatever object was in the level as it poses for the camera.